 Project scope

-The project is being delivered with environmental sensitivity and in coordination with regulatory agencies to protect local wildlife and habitats.
+The project is being carried out with environmental sensitivity and in coordination with regulatory agencies to protect local wildlife and habitats.

 Expected project timeline